tepsukka/vuex-oidc-wiki/Home.md

 const routes = [
   ...yourApplicationsRoutes,
   {
-    path: '/oidc-callback', // Needs to match redirect_uri in you oidcSettings
+    path: '/oidc-callback', // Needs to match redirectUri (redirect_uri if you use snake case) in you oidcSettings
     name: 'oidcCallback',
     component: OidcCallback,
     meta: {